Local file conversion for Windows

 3. 03

-Convert and open the result
+Convert locally and open the result

 Supported conversions